-Federal agencies planning the use of, conducting experiments relating to, or developing and procuring telecommunication systems requiring the use of radio frequencies shall take all reasonable measures to ensure that such systems will neither cause nor receive harmful interference to or from other authorized users when placed in their intended operational environments.
-In planning telecommunication systems within the scope of this procedure, federal agencies shall develop systems for operational use in accordance with the applicable portions of the National Tables of Frequency Allocations and the provisions of this Manual, unless an exception is recommended by the Spectrum Planning Subcommittee (SPS) and approved by NTIA.
+Federal agencies planning the use of, conducting experiments relating to, or developing and procuring telecommunication systems requiring the use of radio frequencies must take all reasonable measures to ensure that such systems will neither cause harmful interference to nor receive harmful interference from other authorized users when placed in their intended operational environments.
+In planning telecommunication systems within the scope of this procedure, federal agencies must develop systems for operational use in accordance with the applicable portions of the National Table of Frequency Allocations and the provisions of this Manual unless an exception is recommended by the Spectrum Planning Subcommittee (SPS) and approved by NTIA.

-10.1.2 Satisfying OMB Circular A-11
+10.1.2 Satisfying Office of Management and Budget Circular A-11

-OMB Circular No. A-11 specifies in Section 33.4: "You must obtain a certification by the National Telecommunications and Information Administration, Department of Commerce that the radio frequency required can be made available before you submit estimates for the development or procurement of major radio spectrum-dependent communications-electronics systems (including all systems employing space satellite techniques)".
+Office of Management and Budget (OMB) Circular No. A-11 specifies in Section 31.12 "You must obtain a certification by the National Telecommunications and Information Administration (NTIA) of the Department of Commerce, or your agency as designated by NTIA, that the radio frequencies required can be made available before you submit estimates for the development or procurement of major radio spectrum-dependent communications-electronics systems (including all systems employing space satellite techniques).
+The NTIA, which is responsible for assigning spectrum to Federal users, may also review these [economic] analyses [of alternative systems/solutions], during the assignment process."
 NTIA certification of spectrum support can be obtained using the procedures in this chapter.
 The matter of preparation and submission to OMB of budget estimates for federal systems is covered in Section 8.2.5.